 R0 (or R-nought, meaning R nothing) is a mathematical term that represents the basic reproduction number of pathogen infections.
 In simple terms, R0 denotes the expected number of individuals that, on average, will receive a transmittable disease from an infected individual.
 Not only that, but the calculations to reach an R0 also assume that all individuals are susceptible to the disease, meaning that they haven’t been infected or vaccinated against it.

 It’s worth repeating.
 R0 estimates the average number of susceptible people that get the disease from another infected person.
 So, if we assume that the R0 of COVID-19 is 2, then every infected person will infect two susceptible individuals.
 And these two will transfer the virus to two others, and those two will, in turn, affect two, and… you know how this continues.

 R0 is a neat way to estimate the severity of a pathogen outbreak or epidemic, such as COVID-19, and start preparing the defenses.
 For instance, if R0 is below 1, the virus spread will eventually die out.
-But, if R0 is greater than 1, then… well yes, then it’s time to start thinking strategies because it’s probable that the virus will spread.
+But, if R0 is greater than 1, then… well, yes, then it’s time to start thinking of strategies because it’s probable that the virus will spread.